 You can find out more about the work the organisation does and how you can get involved by visiting the Autism West Midlands website.

 Solihull Autistic Spectrum Support and Information (SASSI)

 SASSI is an Autism Support Group for parents/guardians of children or young people with an autism spectrum disorder (ASD).
 All are welcome whether there has been a diagnosis or there is one pending.
 Monthly meetings are held in the evening at different primary schools in Solihull.
 They provide talks on topics connected with ASD offering the opportunity for parents to meet socially.

 The Solihull Autism Support Group meets one evening a month at a community room at Solihull Methodist Church.
 The group can support up to 15 people with autism and is run by Autism West Midlands.

-The group supports people over 18 with Autism and Asperger Syndrome to meet others with the same disability, share experiences and issues and realise they are not alone.
+The group supports people over 18 with Autism to meet others with the same disability, share experiences and issues and realise they are not alone.
 The support groups also provide advice and coping strategies for these issues to help them develop.
 Social contact is also a key element of the support group and members meet for a drink after the meeting.

 National help for people with autism

 There are a number of national organisations which supply essential help and advice for those with disorders on the autistic spectrum, their carers and parents:

 Solihull Special Needs Parents Forum

 Solihull Special Needs Parents’ Forum is a voluntary group of parents acting on behalf of all parents and carers of children and young people with additional needs and disabilities, including those on the autistic spectrum in Solihull.